thelightningist/VivintRTSP/README.md

 # VivintRTSP
-This covers a detailed guide and sample configurations for deriving the RTSP streams of Vivint security cameras so that they can be used in other NVR solutions such as Frigate
+This covers a detailed guide and sample configurations for deriving the RTSP streams of Vivint security cameras so that they can be used in other NVR solutions such as Frigate.
+This guide assume HomeAssistant supervised installation of Frigate, but should work for any third party NVR implementation that relies on RTSP streams such as Frigate.
+It also requires some version HomeAssistant installed and the Vivint custom componets integration set up and configured appropriately (either manually or with HACS).